Cyprus

 It is common for high-net-worth individuals to relocate to Cyprus for employment purposes.
 If the Permanent Residence Permit or the above temporary permits are not the right route for you and/or your family, Cyprus offers another alternate way to live and work in Cyprus:

 • Digital Nomad visa: non-EU nationals who are self-employed, salaried, or on a freelance basis can apply for the right to live and work in Cyprus remotely, for up to one year.
 The visa can be renewed for another two years.
-Currently the cap of the total amount of allowed applications has been reached and therefore this programme is currently unavailable.
+The government might place caps each year when the maximum amount of applications has been reached.

 If you are considering relocating to Cyprus, please get in touch with Katrien de Poorter who would be delighted to speak with you: advice.cyprus@dixcart.com.